tutorcruncher/hermes/tests/workflows.md

     * Contact object:
       * [ ] If exists, update them with the various `tc2_` fields. **TODO: Currently we're only matching on `tc2_sr_id` so a new Contact will always be created.
 See TODO in `_create_or_update_contact`.**
       * [ ] If it doesn't exist, create them.
+    * Deal object:
+      * [ ] If it exists, do nothing.
+      * [ ] If the company doesn't exist, has 0 paid invoices, has a status of `trial` or `pending_email_conf`, and was created in the past 3 months, create it and set it's pipeline/stage correctly.
   * In Pipedrive:
     * Org object:
       * [ ] If it exists, update with the `tc2_` fields.